Dog BMI Calculator

 Before searching how to help a dog lose weight, it's sensible to think about the causes as it may make it easier to deal with the issue.
 Several reasons may explain why your dog is gaining weight:

 - Malnutrition is strongly intertwined with the above.
-If your dog eats more calories than it needs, the excess of energy will be stored as body fat.
+If your dog eats more calories than it needs, the excess energy will be stored as body fat.
 It's also important to pay attention to the food you give to your fluffy friend.
-Good quality food will not only provide all necessary nutrients but also keep your pet fuller for longer.
+Good quality food will not only provide all the necessary nutrients but also keep your pet fuller for longer.
 This could reduce food consumption and also potentially save you a visitor at your table during dinner.

 - Age, breed, and neutering may all play a role.
 Older and neutered dogs may be less energetic, so eating as much as they used to (or even more) can lead to weight gain.
 Some breeds (e.g., Golden Retrievers) are also more likely to experience obesity, so even if your pet was at a healthy weight previously, a combination of those factors might lead to excessive body mass.